geelus/New-Geelus/README.md

 # Geelus Cloud Based
-This is a repository for public people to report and track issues for the new Geelus cloud based system.
+This is a repository for public people to request new features or report and track issues for the new Geelus cloud based system.

 If you are reporting issues, please provide us with complete description of the issue as well as how to replicate the issue.